Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Songpyeon is a traditional half-moon-shaped tteok (rice cake) with sweet or semi-sweet fillings, such as sesame seeds, black soybeans, or mung beans.

 These rice cakes are conventionally steamed over a bed of pine needles, imparting a subtle pine aroma and patent taste.
-They are frequently flavored with natural colorings, including kabocha and dried fruit powders, to make them more visually enticing.
+They are often flavored with natural colorings, such as kabocha and dried fruit powders, to enhance visual appeal.

 The cultural significance of Songpyeon makes it one of the most famous traditional Korean sweets.